DCMSstats/stl-design-history/app/posts/2024-08-20-what-disco-is.md

 ---
-title: DCMS Short-term Lets Discovery and Alpha - introduction
+title: DCMS Short-term Lets Discovery and Alpha - Introduction
-description: An inroduction to the short-term lets project, including our aims and how we work.
+description: An introduction to the short-term lets project, including our aims and how we work.
 date: 2024-09-24
 tags:
   - discovery